IEEEBerkeley/hope-www/labs/kicad-intro/kicad-intro.rst

 #.
 Set your grid size to something reasonable.
 When working with others'
    designs, using the same grid size as they do will help make sure your components and tracks line up with theirs.

 #.
-Tools → Update PCB from Schematics → Perform PCB Update → Close.
-If
-   this option isn't in your menu, return to the schematic editor and click Tools → Generate Netlist File → Generate → Save → Replace.
-Return to the PCBnew and click Tools → Netlist → Read Current Netlist → Yes.

-#.
 In the end we want something that looks like this: